alexstore06/alexstore06.github.io/content/projects/index.md

 I'm studying and working on a number of projects all of the time.
 If you have any insights into these, let me know!
 I'm particularly interested in computer, electrical, and mechanical engineering topics.

+## Completed Projects

+- Linux from Scratch (LFS)

+This was an excellent learning experience.
+Building a Linux system from the ground up gave me huge appreciation for how much work individual distributions put into dealing with the quirks of every single package that make up a Linux system.

 ## Current Projects

-- Linux from Scratch (LFS)

-I've been working on this for a while, and I'm almost done.
-Building a Linux system from the ground up has given me huge appreciation for how much work individual distributions put into dealing with the quirks of every single package that make up a Linux system.

 - NAND to Tetris